Tamirucode/drf_api_share/README.md

 23. I setted a NEW value for  SECRET_KEY environment variable in env.py

-24. Debug=True  in setting .py file
+24. Debug=False in setting .py file

 25. I commented DEV back in env.py file